ERC32

 ERC32 is a radiation-tolerant 32-bit RISC processor (SPARC V7 specification) developed for space applications.
-It was developed by Temic (acquired by Atmel and then Microchip), which by now it's obsolete for new designs.
+It was developed by Temic, which was later acquired by Atmel and then Microchip.

-It is used in the DMS-R(Data Management System - Russian) computer of the Russian Orbital Segment to handle guidance, navigation and control, and onboard systems and subsystems control for the entire ISS, and other critical tasks.
+It is used in the DMS-R (Data Management System - Russian) computer of the Russian Orbital Segment to handle guidance, navigation and control, onboard systems and subsystems control for the entire International Space Station, and other critical tasks.